zencoder/html5-boilerplate-for-wordpress/README.markdown

 Root Images
 -----------
-These aren't included with the HTML5 Boilerplate, but links to them are, so these were created so that you don't return a 404 when the browser requests them.
-Better to include these or make your own, than not include any.
-The can be found in the images folder of the theme (html5-boilerplate-for-wordpress/images).
+These are some images you might put in your site root.

 ### favicon.ico
 The favicon is the icon shown to the left of the URL at the top of your browser window.
+You should move this to the root of your site (same level as the wp-content directory) if you can.

 ### apple-touch-icon.png
 On iPhones and iPads you can book mark a web page and have it show up on the home screen as an icon.
 The apple-touch-icon.png becomes this icon if used.
 Rounded corners and glossy finish are added by the device.
+You should move this to the root of your site (same level as the wp-content directory) if you can.